Skip to content

 Custom service class

-In general, a service itself should not contain any logic.
-Its role should be limited to serving as a logical container, providing functionality defined and handled by PURISTA.
+In general, a service should not contain any business logic.
+Its role should be limited to acting as a logical container, providing functionality that is defined and managed by PURISTA.

-The primary reason for this is that command and subscription functions become tightly coupled to the service and the states of an actual service instance.
-This not only increases complexity and complicates unit testing but also makes it challenging to deploy single functions as Function as a Service (FaaS) and to scale operations.
+The primary reason for this separation is to prevent command and subscription functions from becoming tightly coupled to the service and its state.
+Tight coupling increases complexity, makes unit testing more difficult, and complicates the deployment of individual functions as Function as a Service (FaaS).
+It also reduces the flexibility to scale operations efficiently.

-However, there may be exceptional cases where it is sensible to have a custom class.
-One such example is when your service needs to function as an adapter or gateway to a third-party solution, and there is no straightforward solution at the infrastructure level.
+However, there may be rare cases where using a custom class is justified.
+One such example is when your service needs to act as an adapter or gateway to a third-party solution, and there is no viable infrastructure-level alternative.

-In such cases, you acknowledge and accept that your service runs as a continuous instance 24/7 and cannot be deployed as a FaaS.
+In such cases, you should be aware that your service will run as a continuously active instance, operating 24/7, and cannot be deployed as a FaaS.

 Example: